Joseph M. Incandela, Ph.D.

 [Joe Incandela] is the most diligent, organized, and fair administrator I have ever worked with, tireless in his willingness to provide help, answer questions, and make processes as transparent as possible.
 His supervision of the revision of our general education program was masterful and the most important reason for success was his ability to listen, build support, and not react defensively when proposals were challenged.
 Proposals that went to his desk got dealt with quickly, clearly, and, as noted, fairly.

-—Marc Belanger, Ph.D., Saint Mary's College, Associate Professor & Chair of the Political Science Department
+—Marc Belanger, Ph.D., Saint Mary's College, Professor, Political Science Department

 My previous supervisors were wonderful people, but you were the first to take the time to make sure the needs of the Writing Center were always met, including getting the Center its own budget, increasing our funds as needed, pushing for tutor evaluation forms (which I dreaded, but which have been extremely helpful for many reasons), as well as helping me obtain an increase in the tutors' salaries and hours.
 In the past, I often felt as though I were on my own.
 Since I've been working for you, I feel as though I'm part of a team.